-The minimum external sample rate is limited on all boards to 500 kHz and the maximum sample rate depends on the specific type of board.
-The maximum sample rates for your type of board are shown in the tables below.
+The minimum external sample rate is limited on all boards to 1 kHz except on 452x boards, where the minimum frequency can be DC.
+The maximum sample rate depends on the specific type of board.
+The maximum sample rates for your type of board are shown in the tables below

-Maximum external samplerate in MS/s
+Maximum external samplerate